-1. Policy Statement 1.1 Brooke Weston Trust are committed to providing equality of opportunity in employment and to developing work practices and policies that support work-life balance.
-We recognise that, in addition to helping balance work and personal lives, flexible working can raise staff morale, reduce absenteeism and improve our use and retention of staff.
-1.2 This Flexible Working Policy gives eligible employees an opportunity to formally request a change to their working pattern and all employees an opportunity to do so informally.
-1.3 No-one who makes a request for flexible working will be subjected to any detriment or lose any career development opportunities as a result.
-1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time.
+- 1.1 Brooke Weston Trust are committed to providing equality of opportunity in employment and to developing work practices and policies that support work-life balance.
+We recognise that, in addition to helping balance work and personal lives, flexible working can raise staff morale, reduce absenteeism and improve our use and retention of staff. - 1.2 This Flexible Working Policy gives eligible employees an opportunity to formally request a change to their working pattern and all employees an opportunity to do so informally. - 1.3 No-one who makes a request for flexible working will be subjected to any detriment or lose any career development opportunities as a result. - 1.4 This policy does not form part of any employee's contract of employment and it may be amended at any time.

 2. Who does this policy apply to?

 2.1 All staff.

 3. Who is responsible for carrying out this policy?

-3.1 The Principal and CEO has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
-The Principal has delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review.
-3.2 The implementation and application of this policy will be monitored by the Senior Leadership Team at each academy and will remain under constant review by Brooke Weston Trust.
+- 3.1 The Principal and CEO has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework.
+The Principal and Executive Team have delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review. - 3.2 The implementation and application of this policy will be monitored by the Senior Leadership Team at each academy and will remain under constant review by Brooke Weston Trust.
 Brooke Weston Trust will share information relating to flexible working with recognised trade unions on an annual basis.
-4. Wha t are the principles behind this policy?
-4.1 To be eligible to make a request under the formal procedure you must: a) be an employee; b) Not have made a formal request to work flexibly during the last 12 months (each 12 month period runs from the date when the most recent application was made), unless in exceptional circumstances.
-4.2 Employees who do not meet the eligibility criteria for the formal procedure, but who want to make either permanent or temporary changes to their working arrangements, may make an informal request under the procedure set out below to their line manager who will consider the request according to the academy's educational, business and operational needs.
-4.3 Employees whose requests for flexible working are accepted under the formal procedure will have permanent changes made to their contracts of employment to reflect their new working arrangements.
-If they do not want changes to be permanent, they can follow the informal procedure instead where an informal arrangement can be agreed with the employee, including timescales for how long the arrangement will last.
-Any employee interacted in flexible working may request an informal meeting with their line manager

-4.4 Any employee interested in flexible working may request an informal meeting with their line manager to discuss their eligibility, the different options and the effect of their proposed work pattern on colleagues/students and curriculum/service delivery before submitting a formal or informal request.
+4. What are the principles behind this policy?

+- 4.1 To be eligible to make a request under the formal procedure you must: - a) be an employee; - b) Not have made two formal requests to work flexibly during the last 12 months (each 12 month period runs from the date when the most recent application was made), unless in exceptional circumstances. - 4.2 Employees who do not meet the eligibility criteria for the formal procedure, but who want to make either permanent or temporary changes to their working arrangements, may make an informal request under the procedure set out below to their line manager who will consider the request according to the academy's educational, business and operational needs. - 4.3 Employees whose requests for flexible working are accepted under the formal procedure will have permanent changes made to their contracts of employment to reflect their new working arrangements.
+If they do not want changes to be permanent, they can follow the informal procedure instead where an informal arrangement can be agreed with the employee, including timescales for how long the arrangement will last. - 4.4 Any employee interested in flexible working may request an informal meeting with their line manager to discuss their eligibility, the different options and the effect of their proposed work pattern on colleagues/students and curriculum/service delivery before submitting a formal or informal request.